 The following chart illustrates some of the variances in costs between four U.S. locations:

 |Byron Center, MI||Hicksville, NY||San Francisco, CA||Naples, FL|

-The cancellation policy will also vary between locations, so contact your local Camp Bow Wow to learn the specifics.
+The price and cancellation policy will also vary between locations, so contact your local Camp Bow Wow to learn the specifics.

 Many Camp Bow Wow locations have reviews on Yelp.
 While these reviews refer to specific facilities and aren’t representative of the entire company, they offer insight as to what the customer experience feels like for Camp Bow Wow patrons.